-This exciting 4-day tour is a great introduction to Morocco and the perfect side trip from Marrakech.
+This exciting 4-day tour (which can be extended – see Customise your Tour below) is a great introduction to Morocco and the perfect side trip from Marrakech.
 You’ll journey through the Atlas mountains and gorges, spend a night in the Sahara desert and visit a famous kasbah.

-Day 1: Marrakech – High Atlas – Ouarzazate – Kasbah of Toaurirt – Dadès Gorges
+Day 1: Marrakech – High Atlas – Ouarzazate – Kasbah of Taourirt – Dadès Gorges

 Then lunch in town before heading off to the Dadès Gorges on the aptly called Road of the Thousand Kasbahs – via the oasis of Skoura with its swathes of palm groves, and the Roses Valley, which is named for the fragrant damask roses grown here to make rose water, and famous for its annual Rose Festival.

 Beyond the Roses Valley and lower reaches of the Dadès River, you make a slow ascent to Boumalne Dadès (alt.
 1500m), stopping to see the curious vertical rock formations called the Monkey Fingers or Toes.

 Then on to your riad in the Dadès Gorges for dinner and the night, or to Kalaat M’Gouna in the heart of the Roses Valley.
 Early booking is advisable for May each year, due to the annual Rose Festival.